Warmia

+Geography

+Warmia occupies a 100 kilometer long strip of land along the right bank of the Pasłęka River, approximately 20 kilometers wide in the north and increasing to over 70 kilometers wide in the south.
+The Łyna River drains the southern portion of the region, flowing to the northeast to join with the Pregolya.
+The terrain is composed of gentle hills and wide plains, and has a humid continental climate, with milder temperatures found at lower elevations in the north near the coast.

+With the exception of the far northern and southern ends of the region, the Pasłęka constitutes its western border.
+That river flows into the Vistula Lagoon just after passing the town of Braniewo.
+The historically important port town of Frombork lies west of the Pasłęka, near the mouth of the Bauda River.
+Further south, the Pasłęka is joined by the tributaries Wałsza and Drwęca Warmińska, with the headwaters of the river located near the southern end of Warmia.

+The source of the Łyna river is found just south of the southern tip of the region, near the eponymous town of Łyna.
+The river flows through several lakes on the western end of the Masurian Lake District, passing through the cities of Olsztyn and Lidzbark Warmiński as it takes in numerous tributaries on its journey north.
+This southern portion of Warmia is more heavily forested and historically had many towns with Polish-speaking majorities, while the rest of the region was almost entirely German-speaking.

 History

 Early times

 By the early Middle Ages the Warmians, an Old Prussian tribe, inhabited the area.

 Beginning of the Northern Crusades

 In the 13th century the area became a battleground in the Northern Crusades.
 Having failed to gather an expedition against Palestine, Pope Innocent III resolved in 1207 to organize a new crusade; beginning in 1209, he called for crusades against the Albigenses, against the Almohad dynasty of Spain (1213), and, also around that time, against the pagans of Prussia.
 The first Bishop of Prussia, Christian of Oliva, was commissioned in 1209 to convert the Prussians, at the request of Konrad I of Masovia (duke from 1194 to 1247).

 Teutonic Order

 In 1226 Duke Konrad I of Masovia invited the Teutonic Knights to Christianize the pagan Prussians.
-He supplied the Teutonic Order and allowed the usage of Chełmno Land (Culmerland) as a base for the knights.
+He supplied the Teutonic Order and allowed the usage of Chełmno Land as a base for the knights.
 They had the task of establishing secure borders between Masovia and the Prussians, with the assumption that conquered territories would become part of Masovia.
 The Order waited until they received official authorisation from the Empire, which Emperor Frederick II granted by issuing the Golden Bull of Rimini (March 1226).
 The papal Golden Bull of Rieti from Pope Gregory IX in 1234 confirmed the grant, although Konrad of Masovia never recognized the rights of the Order to rule Prussia.
 Later, the Knights were accused of forging these land grants.